IntelLabs/t2sp/README.md

-T2SP (Temporal To Spatial Programming, previously called T2S) enables software programmers to build systolic arrays for dense tensor computes with portable performance across spatial architectures (like FPGAs) and vector architectures (like GPUs) in a constructive  and productive way.
+T2SP (Temporal To Spatial Programming, previously called T2S) enables software programmers to build systolic arrays for dense tensor computes with portable performance across spatial architectures (like FPGAs) and vector architectures (like GPUs) in a constructive  way.

 T2SP is available under a permissive license, the [BSD+Patent license](./LICENSE.md).

 Currently, we support only Intel FPGAs and GPUs.
 We assume your device is local to you, or within Intel DevCloud, and the operating system is Linux.
 Other platforms might also work, but are not tested.

-# [DevCloud] Open an account
+# [DevCloud] Open an account (once)

  + Register at [DevCloud](https://software.intel.com/content/www/us/en/develop/tools/devcloud/fpga.html).
 This will enable access to both FPGAs and GPUs in the cloud.